WGHOAT/SECURE_FEMALE_TAXI/README.md

 The platform provides a multi-faceted approach to security:

-1.  **Driver Verification:** Before starting a trip, passengers can verify their driver's identity by:
+1.  **Driver Verification:** Before starting a trip, passengers can verify their driver's identity by Either one of these:
     *   Scanning the driver's face using their smartphone camera.
     *   Scanning a unique QR code assigned to each driver and vehicle.